keymanapp/keyman/web/README.md

     - to erase pre-existing build products before the build.

 If more than one target is specified, the last one will take precedence.

+### Unit Testing ###

+Before running unit tests on KeymanWeb, first run `./build.sh` according to the instructions above.

+Once the build is complete, running `npm test` will run the unit testing suite on your local machine in-browser.
+Alternatively, see `unit_tests/test.sh`, which the former command executes.